Student definition (applies to regular full-time and part-time students)

 - renewal notice for Queensland driver licence or vehicle registration

-- Australian Electoral Commission document;
+- Australian Electoral Commission document

 More information is available in Appendix 1.